Grants allow ISDS Department, Lynn Pippenger School of Accountancy to expand undergraduate programs

 The "Aligning Workforce and Higher Education for Florida's Future" report from the Florida Commission on Higher Education Access and Educational Attainment pointed out several "gaps" between accounting education and workforce needs in the state -- specifically, a shortfall of almost 1,000 workers between the demand and supply for accountants.
 In November, the State University System Board of Governors announced the availability of competitively awarded grants to address the problem.

-The School of Accountancy program will start in full this summer.
+The Lynn Pippenger School of Accountancy program will start in full this summer.
 Over the five-year time frame of the grant, the three universities expect to produce 500 additional accounting graduates, reducing the demand-supply shortfall in the state.

-"We are very excited to receive this grant, as it will allow us to hire additional faculty and implement a number of initiatives that we believe will increase the number of quality accounting graduates," said Uday Murthy, chair of USF's School of Accountancy.
+"We are very excited to receive this grant, as it will allow us to hire additional faculty and implement a number of initiatives that we believe will increase the number of quality accounting graduates," said Uday Murthy, chair of the USF Lynn Pippenger School of Accountancy.
 He added that he is particularly thrilled about the plan to develop a series of short videos in the style of Khan Academy, a free non-profit website developed to educate students worldwide and make a wide variety of topics accessible, to help USF accounting students better understand complex upper-level accounting topics.

 The grant money will be put toward boosting graduation rates by capping class sizes and increasing the number of class sections by hiring new faculty members, developing online tutorials and increasing tutors to help students understand the material, hiring internship coordinators to identify opportunities for students, providing scholarships, and other initiatives.